 Member of University GM Safety Committee

-Genetical Society of Great Britain, American Society of Human Genetics, the British Society of Human Genetics, The Clinical Molecular Genetics Society and the American Association for the Advancement of Science.
+Royal Soeciety of Biology, Genetics Society (UK), American Society of Human Genetics, the British Society of Genomic Medicine, The Clinical Molecular Genetics Society and the American Association for the Advancement of Science.

 Other Activities (present and past)

 I currently act as a Scientific Advisor to the UK Fragile X Society, a family support group serving the needs of fragile X families within the UK.
 This involves writing synopses of research papers in lay-terms, advising the Society on recent research progress and on advances leading to clinical trials, both pharamacological and in the area of gene therapy.

 Selection of previous roles:

 My post-doctoral research focused primarily on triplet repeat instability, working on both human Fragile X syndrome and its genetics and Huntington’s disease.
 I developed a major collaborative study at the Open University examining the expansion of the CAG triplet array that underlies Huntington’s disease.
 This project was based upon a novel variant of the R6-1 mouse model for HD created by Dr Gill Bates.
 During routine colony screening, a novel CAG truncation event occurred allowing the isolation of a new line of animals carrying a significantly shorter CAG length and a noticeably later onset of ‘disease’ features, allowing an extended window into some of the early events associated with CAG expansion that can be examined in this model.